gustavnavar/Grid.Blazor/README.md

 4. Some classes have been moved from the ```GridMvc``` package to the ```GridCore``` one.
 Change all required ```using ...``` as needed.

-## Migration to GridBlazor 3.0.0 and GridMvc 5.0.0
+## Migration to GridBlazor 3.0.0 and GridMvc 5.0.0 for Blazor WASM (REST) projects

 1. You have to upgrade the ```GridMvcCore``` and ```GridBlazor``` packages